andyk8872/project-2/README.md

 ## Acknowledgements:
  * I would like to thank my mentor Ronan McClelland for his guidence throughout this project.
  * As this was my first javascript project and, I would like to thank all in the Slack community who helped me in such areas as
-   JSHint when I had many errors and provided me with a solution.
+   JSHint when I had many errors and ppointed me in the rigght direction.